collective/collective.lesscss/README.rst

 LESS
 ====

 LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.
-LESS runs on both the client-side (Chrome, Safari, Firefox) and server-side, with Node.js and Rhino.
+LESS runs on both the client-side (Chrome, Safari, Firefox) and server-side.

 You can find more information about LESS at http://lesscss.org/